-- What do you see/know? - What have you tried?
-What happened? - What do you notice?
-What else do you notice? - What did you try that didn't work?
-Why do you think that it didn't work? - What will happen if you try ? - Is this like a problem you have done before?
+- What do you see/know? - · What have you tried?
+What happened? - What did you notice?
+What else did you notice? - What did you try that didn't work?
+Why do you think it didn't work? - What do you think might happen if you try ? - Is this similar to a problem you have done before?